zorbash/zorbash.github.com/content/post/effective-meetings.md

 executed according to type.

 Not all meetings are the same.
-It's important to be able to distinguish between a few basic types to set clear expectations and apply principles to make them more effective.
+It's important to be able to distinguish between a few basic types, to set clear expectations and apply principles to make them more effective.

 ### Process-Oriented